 Sedighe Moradi was arrested for a third time, and sentenced to 10 years of imprisonment by Judge Moghiseh in 2011.
 She says, “I have an eighteen-year-old daughter and I haven’t seen her for 5 years although I am 56 years old and suffering from different sorts of diseases.”

 “As the witness of the Massacre of 1988, I call on human rights organizations, organs and all of those who seek truth, freedom, and humanity to legally prosecute the perpetrators of the Massacre of 1988 in order to reclaim the rights of those who were innocent.
 They must not withhold any attempt to follow the case,” Sedighe Moradi concludes.

-on number of political prisoners in Gohardasht Prison (West Terhran) prison who have written an open letter in support of Maryam Akabari Monfared’s attempt to seek justice for her family members, who lost their lives during the 1988 massacre, by filing an official complaint with Iranian regime’s Judiciary for an investigation, as well as for the families of other victims of the fatwa issued by the Supreme Leader.
+The NCRI also reports on number of political prisoners in Gohardasht Prison (West Terhran) prison who have written an open letter in support of Maryam Akabari Monfared’s attempt to seek justice for her family members, who lost their lives during the 1988 massacre, by filing an official complaint with Iranian regime’s Judiciary for an investigation, as well as for the families of other victims of the fatwa issued by the Supreme Leader.
 They also condemned the prison officials’ pressure against her.

 Maryam Akbari Monfared is the first survivor of the 1988 massacre of 30,000 political prisoners, and this reason, she has been under pressure in the prison.
 Officials have denied family visit and hold her incommunicado.

 “Last Wednesday, we were informed that the political prisoner, Maryam Akbari Monfared, has been held incommunicado for some time.
 Maryam’s three brothers and a sister were executed in the 80s, two of whom were executed during the massacre of political prisoners in the summer of 1988.